 Habitats, and life that resides within them, interact constantly and in a variety ways.
 A variety of factors can influence these interactions.
 For example, too much sediment can reduce or eliminate plant growth and contaminants can alter the fish community.
 Too much or too little of one system component can influence these interactions leading to less than optimal conditions.
 Restoring ecosystem function refers to those actions that managers can take to optimize interaction between system components and develop a more productive and desirable condition.

 A healthy Hudson River is the backbone of the economy in the Hudson Valley, and is essential to attracting and supporting business and a diverse workforce.
 Habitat restoration actions can help local economies by creating local, on-the-ground jobs.
 Industries that provide materials for the restoration can also benefit from the restoration projects as can businesses that supply services to people working on restoration projects.

 A workgroup was formed in the fall of 2013 to identify ecosystem goals for the comprehensive restoration plan.
-The workgroup combined and consolidated relevant ecosystem goals from multiple existing programs including the New York State Department of Environmental Conservation’s Hudson River Estuary Action Agenda and the NYSDEC’s Hudson River Estuary Habitat Restoration Plan.
-The 12 project types identified through this effort include:
+The workgroup combined and consolidated relevant ecosystem goals from multiple existing programs including the New York State Department of Environmental Conservation’s (NYSDEC) Hudson River Estuary Action Agenda and the NYSDEC’s Hudson River Estuary Habitat Restoration Plan.
+The projects relate to restoration activities, community infrastructure and access/education.

-Limited technical assistance for planning and implementing restoration projects will be available to communities that do not have a capitol project planned.
-In addition, communities that do not participate in the development of a Plan will still have access to the scientific research on sea level rise and storm surge.
+Technical assistance for planning and implementing restoration projects will be available to communities that do not have a capital project planned.
+In addition, communities that did not participate in the development of a plan will still have access to the scientific research on sea level rise and storm surge.